mattermost/mattermost-handbook/contributors/contributors/contributor-kindness.md

 ## Respect one's timezone

 With contributors and staff around the world, there is no way to know when any person involved in Mattermost is available.
 Some folks will work their local 9-5 but others choose hours convenient to them and their team.
-Be concious of when people are available and what works for them.
+Be conscious of when people are available and what works for them.
 Again, if it isn't a blocker, patience helps.
 If it's a blocker, perhaps reach out and see if someone else can help.

 ## Use kind words